marktriggs/archivesspace-wiki/Home.md

 Join our community of archivists and technologists working together to build a next-generation archives management tool.

 ## [Source Code Documentation](http://archivesspace.github.com/archivesspace/doc/alpha_index.html)
 Class, method, backend [API](http://archivesspace.github.com/archivesspace/doc/file.API.html) and schema documentation.

+## Source Code
+The master branch of the [`archivesspace/archivesspace` repository on github](https://github.com/archivesspace/archivesspace) is the current stable-for-testing release of the code.
+New versions are released every two weeks.

+The [`hudmol/archivesspace` repository on github](https://github.com/hudmol/archivesspace) is the upstream repository with active development.

 ## Why another page of docs?